Catholic Scouting

 Are any of your scouts interested in being a part of the Recognition Ceremony choir?
 Please contact Ann Resch.
 All are invited to participate.

 Do you know adults who deserve recognition for outstanding service to the development of spiritual growth in youth?
 You may wish to nominate that person for an adult award.
 Nominations are due by February 15.
 Selection of awardees is made by the nominating committee of the Catholic Committee on Scouting.
-To nominate an adult, please click here.
+To nominate an adult, please use the pulldown for Adult and Group Recognition.

 RELIGIOUS EMBLEM TRAINING